cucumber/docs/content/wiki/a-whole-new-world.md

 This will <code>extend</code> each new World object with those modules.

-If you use [[Ruby on Rails]], there is already a World set up for you, so you will get an instance of <code>Cucumber::Rails::World</code>, which is a subclass of <code>ActionDispatch::IntegrationTest</code>.
+If you use [Ruby on Rails](/implementations/ruby/ruby-on-rails/), there is already a World set up for you, so you will get an instance of <code>Cucumber::Rails::World</code>, which is a subclass of <code>ActionDispatch::IntegrationTest</code>.
 This gives you access to a lot of Rails' helper methods.

 ## Related blog posts